Understanding the Costs of Personal Injury Cases and Fees

 Some of the most common legal costs involved in personal injury cases that are passed along to a client can include:

-Potential clients can discuss an attorney’s fee structure and any anticipated legal costs associated with their case in the initial consultation to get a better idea of what to expect.
+In the initial consultation, potential clients can discuss an attorney’s fee structure and any anticipated legal costs associated with their case to get a better idea of what to expect.

 Contact an Experienced Personal Injury Attorney for Help

 At Stewart Law Offices, our compassionate legal team understands the financially challenging position you may be in after an accident caused by a careless individual.
 We work on contingency so you won’t pay upfront costs.
-Discuss your situation with a personal injury lawyer from our legal team today during a free case consultation.
+During a free case consultation, discuss your situation with a personal injury lawyer from our legal team today.
 We will work tirelessly to obtain fair compensation on your behalf.